collin-zheng/udacity-data-scientist-capstone/README.md

 ## Motivation <a name="libraries"></a>

-- Working in banking, preventing customer churn is an important goal.
+Working in banking, preventing customer churn is an important goal.
 Flipping this on its head, we're going to investigate churn from the perspective of employees in a hypothetical mid-sized company of 10,000+ employees.
 This project is completed as part of the Udacity Data Scientist for Enterprise Nanodegree.
-The datasets come from elitedatascience.com.
+The dataset comes from Elitedatascience.com, which I downloaded in 2018.

 There are two objectives of this project:
 1. To train a binary classification model that predicts, based on an employee's happiness, performance, workload and experience, whether they will leave the company.<br>